-When the festival occurs on Shabbat, say first "The sixth day"
+When the festival occurs on Shabbat, say first "And it was evening..."

-The sixth day.
+And it was evening, and it was morning, the sixth day.
 And the heavens and the earth and all their hosts were completed.
-And on the seventh day G-d finished His work which He had made, and He rested on the seventh day from all His work which He had made.
+And on the seventh day G-d finished His work which He had done, and He rested on the seventh day from all His work which He had done.
 And G-d blessed the seventh day and made it holy, for on it He rested from all His work which G-d created to make.